VAheritage/basexead/ReadMe.md

 BaseX DB are also not included within this project.

-Requires Saxon 9 or later for processing XSLT 2.0 ( or later ) stylesheets. ( added to BaseX /lib )
+Requires Saxon 9 or 10 for processing XSLT 2.0 ( or later ) stylesheets. ( added to BaseX /lib )
+*( Saxon 11 FAILS with: javax.xml.transform.TransformerFactoryConfigurationError: Provider net.sf.saxon.TransformerFactoryImpl could not be instantiated: java.lang.reflect.InvocationTargetException )*